Friday, September 30, 2016

 UN Chief says Religious Bigotry is poisoning Society

-UN Secretary General Ban Ki-moon today said he is “appalled” by those who are resorting to religious bigotry for “political gains”, underlining that such “intolerance and opportunism” poisons society.
+UN Secretary General Ban Ki-moon said he was “appalled” by those who are resorting to religious bigotry for “political gains”, underlining that such “intolerance and opportunism” poisons society.

 Ban spoke in a video message for the high-level forum on global anti-Semitism at the United Nations.